“I lived in the midst of art and artists. It hardly seemed real . . . ”

 Antonelli’s guests noticed Juglaris’s precocious talents and encouraged him.
 During summer vacations, Juglaris modeled for the sculptor Giovanni Albertoni, whose work was prominently displayed in Turin.
 Later, Juglaris studied in Albertoni’s studio, dreaming more intensely than ever of becoming an artist.
 Over the bitter objections of his father (but with his mother’s approval), Juglaris decided to make his dream come true: he, too, would dedicate his whole life to art.

 Pursuing what he knew to be his vocation or calling, fifteen year-old Juglaris “left [behind] the studies of grammar for those of drawing,” as he noted in his memoir.
-With the endorsements of Albertoni and an architecture professor, Luigi Berlia, he successfully enrolled at the Accademia Albertina Academy, Turin’s most prestigious fine arts school.
+With the endorsements of Albertoni and an architecture professor, Luigi Berlia, he successfully enrolled at the Albertina Academy (Accademia Albertina).
+Founded in 1678 and benefiting from royal patronage, the Albertina Academy was Turin’s most prestigious school for art and architecture with a faculty and alumni renowned throughout Italy and beyond.
 But his struggle to become an artist was only beginning.
 Since his parents could not afford tuition, he registered as a scholarship student, attending night classes and working as a sign painter during the day.
 Tragedy also struck: two older brothers died of cholera and typhus.
 Stung by grief, his beloved mother became ill and died as well.
-When his father moved back to Moncalieri, Juglaris was truly on his own.
+When his father left Turin, moving back home to Moncalieri, Juglaris was truly on his own.